 March Daylong 🏠

 Dawn Scott, a person sitting indoors, smiling warmly at the camera.
 They have long, dark, tightly coiled hair and are wearing glasses with a black frame.
 Their hand is resting casually on their head.
 They wear a textured gray knit sweater and a black wristwatch.
 The background includes a green wall with a framed mirror and elements of home decor, including a table lamp and books on a shelf.

-Dawn Scott has been practicing Insight Meditation since 2008.
-She is a graduate of the Insight Meditation Society’s teacher training program and is a core teacher of Spirit Rock’s Liberation, Emptiness, and Awareness Practices (LEAP) Program.
+Dawn Scott has been practicing Insight Meditation since 2008 and served as the Family Program Coordinator for eight years at Spirit Rock Meditation Center.
+She is a graduate of the Insight Meditation Society’s 2017 – 2021 teacher training program, a co-principal teacher of Marin Sangha, and is a core teacher of Spirit Rock’s Liberation, Emptiness, and Awareness Practices (LEAP) Program.
 Dawn has a deep love of long retreat practice and the Buddha’s liberative teachings.

+March Daylong 🏠